zzonyo/trust-docs-test/source/index.html.md

 Below is the glossary of trading related field:

-**order type**: The order type is consist of trade direction and behavior type: [direction]-[behavior]
+**order type**: The order type is consist of trade direction and behavior type: [direction]-[type]

 direction:

 - buy
 - sell

-behavior type:
+type:

 - market : The price is not required in order creation request, you only need to specify either volume or amount.
 The matching and trade will happen automatically according to the request.
 - limit: Both of the price and amount should be specified in order creation request.
 - limit-maker: The price is specified in order creation request as market maker.
 It will not be matched in the matching queue.
 - ioc: ioc stands for "immediately or cancel", it means the order will be canceled if it couldn't be matched.
 If the order is partially traded, the remaining part will be canceled.
-- limit-fok: fok stands for "fill or kill", it means the order will be canceled if it couldn't be **fully** matched.
-Even if the order can be partially traded, the entire order will be canceled.
+- limit-fok: fok stands for "fill or kill", it means the order will be cancelled if it couldn't be **fully** matched.
+Even if the order can be partially filled, the entire order will be cancelled.
 - market-grid: Grid trading market order (not supported by API)
 - limit-grid: Grid trading limit order (not supported by API)
 - stop-limit: The price in order creation request is the trigger price.
 The order will be put into matching queue only when the market price reaches the trigger price.
 This type is replaced by conditional order, please use conditional order APIs

-**order source**: define where is the order from
+**order source**: the origin of the order

 - spot-api: API order from spot account
 - margin-api：API order from margin account